CHAPS Equine Assisted Services | Our Programs

 Therapeutic driving is an alternative to riding for people who are not physically able to sit astride, afraid of riding, or exceed our horses' weight limits.
 Driving focuses on core and upper body strength, spatial awareness and cognitive learning as well as fine & gross motor skills.

-A non-mounted, group program focusing on facilitating personal skill development that helps attend to and reduces emotional reactivity, assists in processing trauma and fosters the development of strength-based tools to work through triggers and emotions.
+A non-mounted, equine facilitated psychotherapy group program focusing on facilitating personal skill development that helps attend to and reduces emotional reactivity, assists in processing trauma and fosters the development of strength-based tools to work through triggers and emotions.
 This program is facilitated by the horse while guided by the Equine Specialist and Mental Health Professional.
-CHAPS offers multiple groups per week including Alphabet Soup, a group for law enforcement, EMS & frontline medical professionals and Horses & Heroes, a group for veterans.
+CHAPS offers multiple groups per week including Haltering Hope, which is a group for foster youth, caregivers & women, as well as Horses 4 Forces, a group for Veterans.

 Have a question about a particular program?
 Contact our office today at (307) 673-6161 or email info@chapswyo.org.